 Large weather systems (extra-tropical or tropical low-pressure systems) with sustained winds can blow across long fetches and travel thousands of kilometers from their point of origin.

 In deep, open water, swells present less of a hazard to most mariners than wind waves.
 Swells become more dangerous as it moves into shallow waters because of a process called shoaling.
 This allows swells to become steeper and taller.
-These swells can double in height at it moves into shallow water and can break in open waters.
+These swells can double in height as they move into shallow water and break in open waters.

 Strong Low-Level Wind-Generated Waves

 Predominantly during the dry season, between the end of December through mid-May, Central Atlantic high-pressure systems dominate across the Atlantic Basin.
-This weather feature is responsible for suppressed rainfall across the Eastern Caribbean, as well as breezy conditions with prevailing winds generally from the northeast to east.
+This weather feature is responsible for suppressed rainfall across the Eastern Caribbean and breezy conditions with prevailing winds generally from the northeast to the east.

-At times, the pressure gradient tightens, meaning areas of low pressure and high pressure is close to each other.
-This tight pressure gradient can generate strong low-level winds that blow across the Atlantic Ocean, bringing gusty winds on-land and at sea, but with accompanying rough seas (waves ≥ 2.5 meters).
+At times, the pressure gradient tightens, meaning low and high-pressure areas are close to each other.
+This tight pressure gradient can generate strong low-level winds that blow across the Atlantic Ocean, bringing gusty winds on land and at sea but accompanying rough seas (waves ≥ 2.5 meters).

 Thunderstorms & Tropical Cyclone Generated Waves

-A tropical cyclone is a strong, closed low-pressure system, with strong winds and associated showers and thunderstorms. (you can read more about tropical cyclones here.)
-Tropical cyclones in the Atlantic Basin usually occur between June 1st and November 30th, but out of season storms have happened in the past.
+A tropical cyclone is a strong, closed low-pressure system with strong winds, showers, and thunderstorms. (you can read more about tropical cyclones here.)
+Tropical cyclones in the Atlantic Basin usually occur between June 1st and November 30th, but out-of-season storms have happened in the past.